ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0004_Risk_and_Hazard_Management.md

 The plans and practices outlined in these references are believed to be entirely contained in the specific definitions, Plans, and Risk Assessment Activities described below the reference section.
 If and/or when there is some difference in the references compared to to the QMS details following the references, the QMS documentation is authoritative and is used.
 ............................................................
-  1. [ISO 14971:2007](https://www.iso.org/standard/38193.html) ISO Medical Devices -- Application of risk management to medical devices later revised by [ISO 14971:2019](https://www.iso.org/standard/38193.html)
+  1. [ISO 14971:2019](https://www.iso.org/standard/72704.html) ISO Medical Devices -- Application of risk management to medical devices.
   2. [ISO 13485:2016](https://www.iso.org/standard/59752.html) ISO Medical Devices -- Quality Management Systems -- Requirements for regulatory purposes.
   4. [21 CFR Part 820, US FDA Quality System Regulation](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?CFRPart=820) -- FDA Code of Federal Regulations Title 21 -- Part 820 Quality System Regulation
-  5. Form SOP-0006-1 (TBD), Risk Management Plan
+  5. Form SOP-0004-1 (TBD), Risk Management Plan
-  6. Form SOP-0006-2 (TBD), Device Characteristics
+  6. Form SOP-0004-2 (TBD), Device Characteristics
-  7. Form SOP-0006-3 (TBD), Risk Management Report
+  7. Form SOP-0004-3 (TBD), Risk Management Report

 # Definitions